Backpacking Europe is at the top of many bucket lists. But how exactly do you start planning such a big trip with so many variables?

 While you can absolutely travel here in the winter, the weather tends to get extreme and can turn on a dime.

-Plus, the number of tourists to this region is lower than in other places in Europe, you’ll have no trouble traveling here during high season.
+Plus, the number of tourists to this region is lower than in other places in Europe, so you’ll have no trouble traveling here during the high season.